 Japan can be very opposite what one is used to.
 It is full of its own contradictions (I haven’t gotten into people making a huge effort at going in circles but that I might address in another post).
 Handly, being a foreigner, they have low expectations of your manners and are happy to interact with you, most of the time.
 Learn as much Japanese as you can before coming here.
 It’ll help immensely.

 If there is anything I should have included here, let me know.
-If you have any suggestions or questions, you can find me on Twitter under @Currawong.
-I hope to add some pictures later.
+If you have any suggestions or questions, send me a message via the contact form.
+I hope to add some pictures and more videos in the future.